 Alongside this, Rachel and Christopher Glynn join forces for the first time in recordings and performances of the Beethoven sonatas, and the world premiere recording and performances of three previously unfinished Mozart sonatas which have been completed by Royal Academy of Music Professor Timothy Jones.

 Upcoming engagements include a return to Philharmonia Baroque, a collaboration with Academy of Ancient Music, and further performances of Bach Cello Suites and A Guardian Angel.

-As a director and soloist, Rachel has enjoyed countless collaborations with musicians all over the world.
-Highlights include Robert Levin, Jordi Savall, Masaaki Suzuki, European Union Baroque Orchestra, English Concert, The Orchestra of the Age of Enlightenment, The Academy of Ancient Music, Holland Baroque Society, Tafelmusik (Toronto), and within the USA the Berwick Academy, the Handel and Haydn Society, Berkeley Early Music, Oregon Bach Festival, and Philharmonia Baroque Orchestra.
+As a director and soloist, Rachel has enjoyed countless collaborations including with Robert Levin, Jordi Savall, Masaaki Suzuki, Kristian Bezuidenhout, VOCES8, Robert Hollingworth & I Fagiolini, European Union Baroque Orchestra, English Concert, Orchestra of the Age of Enlightenment, Academy of Ancient Music, Holland Baroque Society, Tafelmusik (Toronto), the Handel and Haydn Society, Berkeley Early Music, and Oregon Bach Festival.

-She is a dedicated educator and holds an honorary position at both the Royal Academy of Music, where she holds the Micaela Comberti Chair for Baroque Violin (founded in 2008), and the Royal Welsh College of Music and Drama where she holds the Jane Hodge Foundation International Chair in Baroque Violin.
-She also has a developing relationship with The Juilliard School in New York.
-Rachel Podger is managed worldwide by Percius. www.percius.co.uk
+A dedicated educator, she holds the Micaela Comberti Chair for Baroque Violin (founded in 2008) at the Royal Academy of Music and the Jane Hodge Foundation International Chair in Baroque Violin at the Royal Welsh College of Music and Drama.
+Rachel has a relationship with The Juilliard School in New York where she visits regularly.
+Rachel Podger is managed worldwide by Percius.